PhinehasNarh/File-Intergrity-Model/README.md

 - **Logging Changes**:
   The `log_change` function keeps track of every change like a diary, noting the timestamp, user, event type, and file path in `change_log.txt`.
 Because every change deserves to be remembered!

+- **SHA-512 Hashing**:
+  The application calculates the `SHA-512` hash of files to verify their integrity before and after changes.
+This ensures that your files are safe and sound!

 - **Notifications**:
   The `show_popup` function makes sure you never miss a beat with a friendly Tkinter pop-up to alert you of file changes.